Longsdon: St Chad's Church

-Villagers used to attend the church at Endon.
-In 1871 a missionary church, also used as a school, was opened in Longsdon, in School Lane.
+Villagers used to attend the church at Endon, built about 1720.
+In 1871 a mission church dedicated to St James, also used as a school, was opened in Longsdon, in School Lane.
 The site was given by John Robinson, of Westwood Hall in Leek.
 In 1889 the mission was transferred to the new parish of All Saints', Leek.

 In 1901, John Robinson gave land in Longsdon, off the main road, as the site of a new church, adjoining a burial ground for which he had donated land in 1899.

 The parish church of St Chad was built from 1903 to 1905.
 The architect was Gerald Horsley, and it is regarded as influenced by the work of Norman Shaw.
 It is a Grade II* listed building.
 The church is in perpendicular style; it has a west tower with a broach spire, and a south porch.
 The fittings are in Arts and Crafts style.

 The parish was created in 1906.
 St Chad is now one of the churches in the United Benefice of Cheddleton, Horton, Longsdon and Rushton Spencer, of the Diocese of Lichfield.